iwillreku3206/LBYARCH-MP2/README.md

 both C and ASM flavors.
 We test our implementations with vectors of different dimensionalities; in particular, we have elected to use `1 << 16`, `1 << 20`, `1 << 24`, `1 << 28`, and `1 << 30` as sizes for our vectors.
 We then go over all
 these values and generate a pair of vectors with random values between `0` and `99` (note that we set the seed for the generation to maintain reproducibility).
-An option for normalizing both vectors is included in the code.
+We make sure to normalize both vectors prior to multiplication.
 This makes it easier to deal with the values and limits them to a more comprehensible range (`0` and `1`).
 Of course, after creating the vectors, we run both flavors of the dot product kernel multiple times (twenty in this case) to prevent biases from arising due to chance.